fejes713 / 30-seconds-of-interviews

 flex: 3;

-, which only applies to screenreadersCSS sprites combine multiple images into one image, limiting the number of HTTP requests a browser has to make, thus improving load times.
+}@media properties?all, which applies to all media type devicesprint, which only applies to printersscreen, which only applies to screens (desktops, tablets, mobile etc.)speech, which only applies to screenreadersCSS sprites combine multiple images into one image, limiting the number of HTTP requests a browser has to make, thus improving load times.
 Even under the new HTTP/2 protocol, this remains true.

 Under HTTP/1.1, at most one request is allowed per TCP connection.
 With HTTP/1.1, modern browsers open multiple parallel connections (between 2 to 8) but it is limited.
 With HTTP/2, all requests between the browser and the server are multiplexed on a single TCP connection.
 This means the cost of opening and closing multiple connections is mitigated, resulting in a better usage of the TCP connection and limits the impact of latency between the client and server.
 It could then become possible to load tens of images in parallel on the same TCP connection.